krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/migration-guides/pipeline-migration.md

     name: connectorconfig-sample
 ```

+Note that:
-Note that the `Pipeline` resource is referecing a `ConnectorConfig` resource, a `Project` resource, and a `GitRepository` resource, which are managed by the Azure DevOps Provider "classic".
+-  the `Pipeline` resource is referecing a `ConnectorConfig` resource, a `Project` resource, and a `GitRepository` resource, which are managed by the Azure DevOps Provider "classic".
-Note that the `GitRepository` referenced in the example above is a `GitRepository` resource managed by the Azure DevOps Provider "classic".
+- the `GitRepository` referenced in the example above is a `GitRepository` resource managed by the Azure DevOps Provider "classic".
-However, the `Pipeline` resource managed by the Azure DevOps Provider KOG will work with both `GitRepository` resources managed by the Azure DevOps Provider "classic" and the Azure DevOps Provider KOG since it use the `id` of the repository as the reference.
+- the `Pipeline` resource managed by the Azure DevOps Provider KOG will work with both `GitRepository` resources managed by the Azure DevOps Provider "classic" and the Azure DevOps Provider KOG since it uses the `id` of the repository as the reference.

 To ensure that the old version of the resource is not reconciled while you are migrating to the new version, you should set the `krateo.io/paused: true` annotation.
 You can do this by running the following commands: